Merzasphor/MWSE/docs/source/types/mgeDistantLandRenderConfig.md

 ### `aboveWaterFogEnd`

-The above water fog end distance.
+The above water fog end distance, in cells.

 **Returns**: